Israeli beef cuts explained; no more freezing hands.

 Finally!
 After all the guessing and examining and asking and hand-freezing while trying to figure out, I just received an email with a few ways to figure out the Israeli meat-cut system.

 A Yahoo group called Israel Food compiled a list as seen below.
 The blogger at Israel Easy took it a step further here.
-And finally, for Hebrew speakers, this interactive cow diagram put together by Ynet is a great education.
-More cow diagrams below.
+And finally, for Hebrew speakers, this explanation with cow diagram is a great education.

 Israel Food’s guide to Israeli beef cuts: